 Zoom has become a prominent online learning tool for college students in and outside of the classroom.
-Although the application is easy to navigate for multiple purposes, Zoom-bombing, security issues, and academic censorship has caused controversies around the application.
-This paper compiles evidence and insight from different research papers and articles to suggest the University of Washington in particular to slowly work towards using either Google Meet or Microsoft Teams instead of Zoom for remote learning.
-Google Meet and Microsoft Teams, both have similar functionalities as Zoom like screen sharing, dial-ins and are safer to use than Zoom, so students and instructors can be convinced to use other video conferencing platforms.
+Although the application is easy to navigate for multiple purposes,

+Zoom-bombing, other security issues, and academic censorship has caused controversies around the application.
+Zoom-bombing, a term that has gained the public's attention, is the result of individuals and groups hacking into Zoom meetings to spread hate speech, pranks, and various other malicious acts.
+This paper compiles evidence and insight from several research papers preferring the use of Google Meet, or Microsoft Teams over Zoom and how the University of Washington (UW) should reconsider the platform used for remote learning.
+Google Meet and Microsoft Teams, both have similar functionalities as Zoom like screen sharing, dial-ins and are safer to use than Zoom.
+Although both Google and Microsoft are large technology companies that have faced security challenges, they are still better to use than Zoom.
+The technology companies have provided service for longer periods of time, and are catering to larger audiences as a whole through different branches like Gmail, G-Suite, and Office 365.

-Keywords: Zoom-bombing, end-to-end encryption, remote learning, Microsoft Teams, Google Meet, COVID-19, Academic Censorship
+Keywords: Zoom-bombing, end-to-end encryption, remote learning, video conferencing platforms, COVID-19, Academic Censorship